 We hired a booster seat for Freddie which we don’t always do, but it definitely made it a bit easier for him.
 There were binoculars which Freddie insisted on having, but I didn’t think we were that far back!

 And then the lights went down…..
 WOW, just WOW it was absolutely fantastic.
-We have seen a lot of productions locally, at the West End, London and on Broad Street, New York and this is definitely in my top 5 along with Miss Saigon, Les Miserables, Madam Butterfly and the Lion King.
+We have seen a lot of productions locally, at the West End, London and on Broad Street, New York.
+This is definitely in my top 5 along with Miss Saigon, Les Miserables, Madam Butterfly, Carmen and the Lion King.
 It was outstanding.
 For saying a lot of the leading roles were children it was remarkable.
 These kids were out of this world.
 Miss Hannigan was played by Meera Syal, a British comedian from Goodness Gracious Me who was excellent.